 Armed with a loyal following at home they moved to London, England in 1970 and released their eponymous debut the next year.

 The next album, Exercises (1972) followed before changing labels to 'Mooncrest', a move that would become a changing point, for their 1973 single Broken Down Angel went straight to 9 UK, with the accompanying album Razamanaz (1973) going to 11.
 With Roger Glover (ex-Deep Purple) at the production desk the album would spawn another hit single for the track Bad, Bad Boy.

-They would finally see some success again at the turn of the 1990s with No Jive (1991), now on 'Geffin' and with new member Billy Rankin (guitar) who had taken over Charlton's spot full time.
+Nazareth would finally see some success again at the turn of the 1990s with No Jive (1991), now on 'Geffin' and with new member Billy Rankin (guitar) who had taken over Charlton's spot full time.
 There would be a several year break in album production before they returned with an all-star guest staff for Move Me (1997), featuring Michael Monroe and Axl Rose (ex-Guns N' Roses), among others.
-G 'N R also previously covering Nazareth's Hair Of The Dog.
 The album brought back McCafferty, Agnew and Sweet in classic form but also introduced Jimmy Murrison (guitar) and Ronnie Leahy (keyboards).
+G N' R also previously covering Nazareth's Hair Of The Dog on their The Spaghetti Incident? album.

 See Less... ⏫

 Jimm Murrison and Linton Osborne at Picture On Festival, August 2014